zkoss/zkckeditor/README.md

 zkckeditor
 ==========

-**Update**: As of June 2023, CKEditor has announced end-of-life of CKEditor 4.
+:warning:**Update**: As of June 2023, CKEditor has announced end-of-life of CKEditor 4.
 The new CKEditor 5 is incompatible with ZK CKEditor's MPL/LGPL licenses, so this repository will no longer be updated.
 If you require a custom ZK wrapper for a newer version of CKEditor, contact us at info@zkoss.org.

-The component used to represent [CKEditor][1]
+## Legacy Content (CKEditor 4 and earlier versions)

-CKEditor is a popular HTML on-line text editor developed by Frederico Caldeira Knabben.
+The zkckeditor component used to represent [CKEditor][1], making it easy to integrate CKEditor into ZK applications using Java.

-CKEditor is a text editor to be used inside web pages.
-It's a WYSIWYG editor, which means that the text being edited on it looks as similar as possible to the results users have when publishing it.
+ZK, the framework that ZK CKEditor is built for, is an open-source Java framework for building enterprise web and mobile applications

-It brings to the web common editing features found on desktop editing applications like Microsoft Word and OpenOffice.
+CKEditor is a widely used HTML WYSIWYG text editor developed by Frederico Caldeira Knabben.
+It allows users to edit text directly within web pages, with the content appearing as close as possible to the final published result.
+It brings to the web many common editing features found in desktop applications like Microsoft Word and OpenOffice.

-## Resources
+### Resources

-### License
+#### License
  * [LGPL](http://www.gnu.org/licenses/lgpl.html)
  * [MPL](http://www.mozilla.org/MPL/2.0/)

-### Documentation
+#### Documentation
  * [Component Reference][2]